-South Dakota Medicaid Long Term Care Eligibility
+South Dakota Medicaid Long Term Care Eligibility for 2023

 South Dakota Long Term Care

 South Dakota is an income cap state, meaning that in order to be eligible for Medicaid long term care benefits there is a hard income limit.
 Non income cap states allow applicants to spend down money for their care, whereas income cap states require the amount to be no higher than their limit at time of application.

 Eligibility for 2023:

 1. Residency and Citizenship – the applicant must be a South Dakota resident and a U.S. citizen or have proper immigration status.

 2. Age/Disability – the applicant must be age 65 or older, or blind, or disabled.
 The applicant must meet certain medical requirements consistent with the level of care requested.
 Persons must need care for thirty (30) consecutive days.